Fat acceptance movement: Discrimination

 Fat people experience many different kinds of discrimination because of their weight.
 This discrimination appears in healthcare, employment, education, personal relationships, and the media.
 Fat individuals also argue clothing stores discriminate against them.
 For example, some women have complained that "one size fits all" stores, which offer a single size for each item, do not cater to those above a certain weight.
+Public transport has also been subject to criticism due to lack of inclusivity to fat people as seats and walkways are often too small to accommodate them.

+On the subject of horseback riding, there has been disagreement between fat acceptance activists and animal rights activists.

 Health

 Fat activists argue that anti-fat stigma and aggressive diet promotion have led to an increase in psychological and physiological problems among fat people.
+For instance, individuals who experience weight discrimination have reported facing more psychological distress, more loneliness, and lower well-being.
+Along with this, weight discrimination can heighten risk for obesity, chronic inflammation, and disease burden.
+People can indulge in health-risk behaviors, such as avoiding physical activity.
+Experiencing and internalizing weight stigma are identified as critical risk factors leading to eating pathology.
 Concerns are also raised that modern culture's focus on weight loss does not have a foundation in scientific research, but instead is an example of using science as a means to control deviance, as a part of society's attempt to deal with something that it finds disturbing.
 Diet critics cite the high failure rate of permanent weight-loss attempts, and the dangers of "yo-yo" weight fluctuations and weight-loss surgeries.
-Fat activists argue that the health issues of obesity and being overweight have been exaggerated or misrepresented, and that the health issues are used as a cover for cultural and aesthetic prejudices against fat.
+Fat activists argue that the health issues of obesity and being overweight have been exaggerated or misrepresented, and that health issues are used as a cover for cultural and aesthetic prejudices against fat.

 Proponents of fat acceptance maintain that people of all shapes and sizes can strive for fitness and physical health.
-They believe health to be independent of body weight.
+They believe that healthy behaviors can be independent of body weight.
 Informed by this approach, psychologists who were unhappy with the treatment of fat people in the medical world initiated the Health at Every Size movement.
-It has five basic tenets: 1.
-Enhancing health, 2.
-Size and self-acceptance, 3.
-The pleasure of eating well, 4.
-The joy of movement, and 5.
-An end to weight bias.
+It has five basic tenets: (1) enhancing health, (2) size and self-acceptance (3) the pleasure of eating well, (4) the joy of movement, and (5) an end to weight bias.

-Some medical studies have challenged the 'healthy obesity' concept, though the definitions of metabolically-healthy obesity are not standardized across studies.
+Some proponents also claim that people with obesity can be metabolically healthy.
+Some medical studies have challenged that "healthy obesity" concept, although the definitions of metabolically healthy obesity are not standardized across studies.